magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Allow error
 -----------

-| Send call to the next trunk if receive error 404 or 480.
+| Send call to the next trunk if receive error 404.